Is B&Q open today? These 126 branches are. Opening times plus Click & Collect and online delivery updates

 - Energy bills set to rise by over £100 - but you can avoid the price hike

 B&Q closed all stores on Tuesday March 24 so it could prepare to re-open during the UK's lockdown.
-It's allowed to re-open because the government believes DIY and hardware stores are essential, and are therefore exempt from the order to close and as of the weekend of Saturday April 18, some B&Q stores have now started to re-open.
+It's allowed to re-open because the government believes DIY and hardware stores are essential, and are therefore exempt from the order to close and as of the weekend of Saturday April 18, many B&Q stores started to re-open.

-If you're not in an area with a local B&Q store that is open or you don't fancy the massive queues, you can still order DIY, gardening and essential working from home items like desks, chairs and more from B&Q online today and both home deliveries and Click & Collect are available.
-That said, many items are listed as ‘home delivery not available’ when you click on them.
+If you're not in an area with a local B&Q store that is open or you don't fancy the queues, you can still order DIY, gardening and essential working-from-home items like desks, chairs and more from B&Q online today and both home deliveries and Click & Collect are available.

 Note: The B&Q website is intermittently operating a queuing system due to high demand.